Jamie-S2000/rock-paper-scissors/README.md

 -__Win/Lose/Draw counter__
 * The win/lose/draw counter counts the score of the player and shows where they are in the game.
 * It resets itself after every 9 games allowing players to know if they win or lose.

 ![image of the win/lose/draw counter](assets/images/readme/win-lose-draw-counter.jpg)

 -__Interactive Icons__
 * The icons are taken from Fontawsome.com (links to each icon are provided in the media section)
 * Being a game the icons are kept in a cartoon style and as simple but fun icons to compliment the game's aims.
 * The rock icon is a small rock slide with the colour to represent rocks.
 * The paper is yellow to contrast with the other icons.
-It is also yellow as white did not contract well with the chosen grey background.
+It is also yellow as white did not contrast well with the chosen grey background.
 It is a paper plane to keep with the fun style of the game.
 * The scissors are red as a contrast to the other icons and keep with the simple design of the other icons.
 * The lizard is green to represent the most common colour to make a lizard.
 Its icon is a dragon to keep with the fun atmosphere of the game.
 * Spock is blue to match his uniform in Star Trek.
 He is represented by the Vulcan hand symbol that is often associated with him.